AdobeDocs/analytics.en/help/admin/company/co-branding-admin.md

 ---
 description: The Manage Co-Branding Image page lets you display your company logo in downloaded reports.
-seo-description: The Manage Co-Branding Image page lets you display your company logo in downloaded reports.
-seo-title: Co-Branding
 solution: Analytics
 title: Co-Branding
 topic: Admin tools